WarlockJa/chat-app-pusher/README.md

 4. UserID and Pusher connection data stored in Outer Contexts
 5. Inner Contexts are initialised based on UserID and Pusher connection data.
 Inner Contexts are separated for code readability.
 Each of them stores a slice of data in form of an array with the room id and context specific data.
 The Inner Contexts are:

-- ChatData: contains data array with messages for the room.
+- ChatData: contains data array with room messages.
 - ChatRooms: contains room meta information: owner data, list of currently subscribed users, last message timestamp.
 - Pagination: contains data in regards to remaining history pages for the room.
 PaginationMarker element added to the top of messages in ChatBody if Pagination context for the room has hasMore flag set to true.
 When PaginationMarker element is scrolled into view new history page is loaded.
 - ScrollPosition: contains information about current scroll position for the room.
 Based on this data various scroll events (scroll to the new message, scroll to the last scroll position on room change...) are processed.